 You may have asked this question because it is essential general knowledge.

 There are many ways on how to come up with a total number – based on definition, based on politics, based on agreements… the list can go on.

-In order to determine the number of countries, you have to take into consideration the sources that back up your list and how they come up with the total number of countries in the world.
+To determine the number of countries, you have to consider the sources that back up your list and how they come up with the total number of countries in the world.